 My love of Persian cats came about many years ago when I saw a Persian cat at a cat show.
 I fell in love with their personality and beauty and decided that some day I would have a Persian cat of my own.
 Well, many years later that dream finally came true, photos of our Cats.

 I have been married to my husband, John (a retired U.S. Navy Lt.
-Commander) for 20 years and John is an integral part of Pelaqita Persians.
+Commander) for almost 21 years and John is an integral part of Pelaqita Persians.
 John serves as chief financial contributor, chief litter box scooper, head of carrying and toting of cat carriers, grooming supplies and boxes, and many other items needed at cat shows, and all around unpaid help.
-In other words, I could not continue my love of Persian cats and German Shepherd Dogs without John’s love and assistance.
+In other words, I could not continue my love of Persian cats without John’s love and assistance.

 I have been very fortunate to have had the guidance of several people who have provided me with an enormous amount of information, but more importantly, their time.
-A big thanks to Laura Thomas of Purrinlot Persians, Elaine Crews of Fleurelaine Persians, Janet and Carissa of Cacao Cattery!
+A big thanks to Laura Thomas of Purrinlot Persians, Elaine Crews of Fleurelaine Persians, Janet and Carissa of Cacao Cattery, Donna Waskiewicz of Posh Persian, Pam Rutan of Top Shelf Persians, and CFA Judge Pam Bassett of PaJeans!
 All of these ladies are the greatest and without whom I would have been lost.